 Q: Can I shadow in the UMKC School of Dentistry clinic?

-A: We invite you to spend time shadowing third and fourth year dental students in the clinic.
+We invite you to spend time shadowing third and fourth year dental students in the clinic.
 This is a great way for prospective students to see dental education in action and interact with dental students, faculty, and patients.
 Students see patients in the fall, spring, and summer from 9:00 am-12:00 pm and 1:00 pm-4:00 pm.
-Visiting students are asked to contact the Office of Student Programs 24 hours in advance to confirm date and times for shadowing.
+You can schedule on line for either a Morning Shadowing Session or an Afternoon Shadowing Session.
 Business casual attire or scrubs is required and students must sign-in with the Office of Student Programs (room 420) upon arrival.

 Q: How will I pay for my dental education?

 A: Dental School is expensive, but this should not deter any student from pursuing their goal of a dental career.
 Students are investing in themselves to be able to have a career they will love and that will compensate them well for the professional services they will provide to their communities.
 Education expenses for UMKC School of Dentistry are available at http://www.umkc.edu/adminfinance/finance/cashiers/.
 UMKC and the School of Dentistry work closely with accepted students regarding federal financial assistance for our students.
 In addition, financial aid advisors are available to individually meet with students regarding projected expenses and financial assistance.

 The UMKC School of Dentistry annually awards over $450,000 in scholarships to current dental students.
 This allows us to recognize the accomplishments of our students.
 We continue to grow our scholarship base so that we can provide more opportunities to assist students with the financial expenses of dental education.

 Additional financial information is available through these resources: